adamtow/actioncuts/docs/index.md

 ## ActionCuts Embed Comment Format
 ActionCuts works by looking for specially-formatted comments in a shortcut.
 It replaces the comment with the complete contents of another shortcut or an action block from the ActionCuts Library.

-Each comment contains a single line of text:
+Each comment must contain a single line of text in one of two formats:

 `{{ActionCuts Shortcut:XYZ}}`